HONDA EXPRESS SR (NX50)

 The other neat thing about the Express SR is the role it played in the history of scooters.
 It’s quite a unique machine - a true ‘missing link’ in the evolution of modern scooters.
 It’s great to see people continuing to maintain and enjoy these vintage Honda’s.

-OWNER REVIEWS (4) - Browse the Express SR Owner Reviews
+OWNER REVIEWS (4) - Browse Express SR Owner Reviews REVIEW - Add Your Review

 * Neat part of scooter history